alexeagleson/nextjs-fullstack-app-template/README.app.md

 If you want to align with this step of the tutorial, clone the [repository](https://github.com/alexeagleson/nextjs-fullstack-app-template) and use `git checkout 3c4cf387cfd9112fe26c5dd268c293d7c1c00f5f`.

-## The App: Back-End Planning
+## Planning (Back-End)

-Now that we have the visual aspect of the application essentiall feature complete (that we know of at this stage) it's time to move onto the back-end.
+Now that we have the visual aspect of the application essentially feature complete (that we know of at this stage) it's time to move onto the back-end.

 The great thing about Next.js is that it really is a complete full stack solution.
 Because pages are rendered on the server, obviously that means you have access to a server environment, and that means you can securely do things like access your database directly without needing to expose credentials to the client browser.